Helen Alfredsson: Professional career

-Alfredsson began her professional career on the Ladies European Tour where she was awarded 1989 Rookie of the Year.
+In January 1989, Alfredsson turned professional.
+She began her professional career on the Ladies European Tour where she was awarded 1989 Rookie of the Year.
 The next year, in 1990, she claimed her maiden professional win at the Women's British Open.
 She won twice on the LET in 1991 and won once each on the Australian and Japan tours.
 She earned exempt status for the 1992 LPGA Tour season by tying for 17th at the LPGA Final Qualifying Tournament.

 She earned Rookie of the Year honors on the LPGA Tour in 1992 and has won seven LPGA Tour events, including one LPGA major: the 1993 Nabisco Dinah Shore.
 A little over three months after her Dinah Shore victory, Alfredsson nearly won the U.S. Women's Open at Crooked Stick Golf Club.
 Alfredsson entered the final round with a two-stroke advantage, but finished tied for 2nd, one shot behind winner Lauri Merten.

 At the 1994 U.S. Women's Open at Indianwood Golf & Country Club, Michigan, Alfredsson shot an 8 under first round 63, a new tournament single round record.
 Her 36-hole total 132 also broke the tournament record.
 When she reached 13 under during the third round, it was at the time the lowest score to par ever reached in a U.S. Open, by men or women.
 After playing her last 29 holes in 14 over par, she fell to tied 9th, eight shots behind winner Patty Sheehan.

 During her career on the LPGA Tour, Alfredsson continued to play a limited number of events in Europe, where she won eleven times.
 She finished on top of the Ladies European Tour money list in 1998.

 In 2008, Alfredsson came back, after recovering from injuries in her leg, back and shoulder, and won her third Evian Masters title, her first LPGA Tour win in five years.

 She was member of the European Solheim Cup team as a player eight times: 1990, 1992, 1994, 1996, 1998, 2000, 2002 and 2009.
-She was appointed captain of the 2007 European Solheim Cup team, losing to the United States team 12-16.
+She was appointed captain of the 2007 European Solheim Cup team, losing to the United States team 12–16.
 When she qualified for the European Team at the 2009 Solheim Cup, she became the first, and still the only, player on both teams, to qualify as a player after she has been the team captain a previous year.